 The reason there are 105,000 condo units under development is greatly in part because of the many investors that use real estate as a safe investment practice.
 To presume that these properties are primarily used as “ghost hotels” is false and I’ll tell you why.

-• Investors who purchase pre-construction properties will get attractive tax breaks when they rent their property for a minimum one year.
+• Investors who purchase pre-construction properties in Toronto will get attractive tax breaks when they rent their property for a minimum of one year.

-• Thanks to the recent rent control guidelines, rents are now at an all time high, which is a huge incentive for owners to rent their investment properties.
+• Thanks to the recent guidelines around rent control, rents are now at an all time high, which is a huge incentive for owners to rent their investment properties.